The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Various notions of singular hyper-K ahler varieties

 Eventually, the dual hyper-K\"ahler variety $\check X$ in \Cref{thm:introduction} will be both a primitive symplectic orbifold and an irreducible symplectic variety (\Cref{prop:dual HK}).
 Hence all of the discussions here apply.

 Many of the interesting properties of compact hyper-K\"ahler manifolds generalize to their singular analogues, especially to primitive symplectic varieties.
 We highlight some of their properties that will be useful to our discussion.
 Let $X$ be a primitive symplectic variety of dimension $2n$. \begin{itemize} \item The normailzation of the singular locus $X_{\operatorname{sing}}$ is again symplectic \cite{kal06}.
-In particular, $X_{\operatorname{sing}}$ is always even dimensional. \item There exist a notion of the Beauville--Bogomolov form and Fujiki constant of $X$, so that the Fujiki relation \eqref{eq:fujiki relation} holds \cite[Thm 2]{sch20} \cite[Prop 5.20]{bak-lehn18}. \item $X$ is Namikawa symplectic if and only if it is $\QQ$-factorial and $\codim X_{\operatorname{sing}} \ge 4$ \cite{nam01} \cite[Thm 3.4]{bak-lehn18}. \item $X$ is smooth if and only if it is a compact hyper-K\"ahler manifold \cite{sch20def}. \item Every morphism $\pi : X \to B$ with connected fibers to a normal base $B$ (with $0 < \dim B < 2n)$ is a Lagrangian fibration \cite[Thm 3]{sch20}.
-That is, all the irreducible components of the fibers of $\pi$ are Lagrangian subvarieties of $X$. \item The Hodge structure $H^2 (X, \ZZ)$ is pure \cite[Thm 8]{sch20} \cite[Cor 3.5]{bak-lehn18}.
-If $X$ is a primitive symplectic orbifold, then the full cohomology $H^* (X, \QQ)$ is a pure Hodge structure. \item There exists a universal locally trivial deformation $\mathcal X \to \Def^{lt}(X)$ over a smooth complex germ $\Def^{lt}(X)$ of dimension $h^{1,1}(X)$ \cite[Thm 4.7]{bak-lehn18}.
+In particular, $X_{\operatorname{sing}}$ is always even dimensional. \item There exist a notion of the Beauville--Bogomolov form and Fujiki constant of $X$, so that the Fujiki relation \eqref{eq:fujiki relation} holds \cite[Thm 2]{sch20} \cite[Prop 5.20]{bak-lehn22}. \item $X$ is Namikawa symplectic if and only if it is $\QQ$-factorial and $\codim X_{\operatorname{sing}} \ge 4$ \cite{nam01} \cite[Thm 3.4]{bak-lehn22}. \item Every morphism $\pi : X \to B$ with connected fibers to a normal base $B$ (with $0 < \dim B < 2n)$ is a Lagrangian fibration \cite[Thm 3]{sch20}.
+That is, all the irreducible components of the fibers of $\pi$ are Lagrangian subvarieties of $X$. \item The Hodge structure $H^2 (X, \ZZ)$ is pure \cite[Thm 8]{sch20} \cite[Cor 3.5]{bak-lehn22}.
+If $X$ is a primitive symplectic orbifold, then the full cohomology $H^* (X, \QQ)$ is a pure Hodge structure. \item There exists a universal locally trivial deformation $\mathcal X \to \Def^{lt}(X)$ over a smooth complex germ $\Def^{lt}(X)$ of dimension $h^{1,1}(X)$ \cite[Thm 4.7]{bak-lehn22}.
 If $X$ is Namikawa symplectic, then any deformation is automatically locally trivial \cite{nam06}. \item The local Torelli theorem holds for $\Def^{lt}(X)$.
-In fact, global Torelli theorem holds in a suitable form \cite{bak-lehn18}. \end{itemize} We will use these facts in \Cref{sec:dual Lagrangian fibration} and \Cref{sec:singular HK}, without mentioning them explicitly.
+In fact, global Torelli theorem holds in a suitable form \cite{bak-lehn22}. \end{itemize} We will use these facts in \Cref{sec:dual Lagrangian fibration} and \Cref{sec:quotient}, without mentioning them explicitly.